UCC-Batch-26/geomemorymap/README.md

 </p>
 <h1 align="center">GeoMemoryMap</h1>
 <p align="center" style="font-size: 16px; line-height: 1.6;">
 GeoMemoryMap is a full-stack web app that lets users pin memories on an interactive map.
 Each memory includes a title, description, photo, and location.
-It combines geolocation, cloud storage, and modern web technologies to create a visual journal of moments around the world
+It combines geolocation, cloud storage, and modern web technologies to create a visual journal of moments around the world.
 </p>